 Within a core convertible strategy, great care must be taken to monitor the upside and downside exposures within the portfolio—both of individual securities as well as of the portfolio as a whole.
 Active management should focus on identifying convertibles that offer balanced attributes—that is, a blend of credit and equity sensitivities.
 Within a strategic allocation, the most equity-sensitive convertibles may prove too vulnerable to downward movements in the stock market over the long term, while the most credit sensitive issues may not provide appropriate opportunity for upside participation.

 As we discussed, a core allocation to convertibles would be held through full and multiple market cycles.
 At some points of the investment cycle, however, it may be beneficial to augment the strategic allocation with an additional tactical allocation to convertible securities.
 For example, convertible strategies may provide a good alternative to traditional bonds within the fixed-income segment of an allocation.
 Tactical allocations to convertibles may be especially attractive during periods of rising interest rates.
 Bonds tend to lose value in an environment of rising interest rates.
-However, convertible returns have tended to more closely reflect equity returns than bond returns when the 10-year Treasury yield rose more than 100 basis points over the past 25 years (Figure 7.2).
+However, convertible returns have tended to more closely reflect equity returns than bond returns when the 10-year Treasury yield rose more than 100 basis points (Figure 7.2).
 Additionally, convertible securities tend to be issued with maturities in the five-year range, reducing their duration risk versus longer-dated non-convertible and government debt.

 |Yield Increase (bps)*